Media Quality and Network Connectivity Performance in Microsoft Teams

 Connection from a Skype for Business client caller to the edge of the Microsoft Network This usually includes a network connection such as WiFi or Ethernet, the WAN connection from the Skype for Business client caller to the Internet egress point (your network Edge device), and the Internet connection from your network Edge to Microsoft network Edge.

-Connection within Microsoft network This is between the Microsoft Edge to Skype for Business Online data center, where a Mediation Server is used.
+Connection within Microsoft network This is between the Microsoft Edge to Microsoft Teams data center, where a Mediation Server is used.

-Connection within Microsoft Network This is between the Skype for Business Online data center and Microsoft network Edge.
+Connection within Microsoft Network This is between the Microsoft Teams data center and Microsoft network Edge.

 Connection between Microsoft Network and the PSTN service provider partners This is the connection that exists to place a PSTN call from the Skype for Business client that is outside of the Microsoft network.